Configure WorkHub for Your Team

 Color Color Picker No Manual color for task cards

-Hours vs. Hours per Day
+Original Estimate vs. Hours Per Day

 You can map one or both hour columns.
 The choice determines how workload is distributed across a task's timeline: